naphatsornbt/Junior-Resume/README.md

 > ### TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION

 ### 1. Ownership & Restrictions
-All contents, including but not limited to source code, documentation, graphics, layout, and markdown structures in this repository, are the exclusive property of **naphatsornbt**.
+All contents, including but not limited to source code, documentation, graphics, layout, and markdown structures in this repository, are the exclusive property of **junior-dior**.
 * **NO LICENSE IS GRANTED** for commercial use, public redistribution, or modification.
 * You may **NOT** clone, fork, or copy this repository with the intent to host it as your own work.